 - Bain and Company includes positive reinforcement in the workplace

-- Target’s holiday hiring plans to invest in current employees (a smart strategy)
+- Target’s holiday hiring plans to invest in current employees (an intelligent strategy)

 - Zappos’ peer to peer recognition program